Callide C Power Station

 Callide Power Station is comprised of two power plants, Callide B and C, each with two generating units (B1 and B2, C3 and C4).

-CS Energy owns 100 per cent of Callide B and owns Callide C in a 50/50 joint venture (JV) with IG Power.
+CS Energy (through its subsidiary Callide Energy Pty Ltd) owns Callide C in a 50/50 joint venture with IG Power (Callide) Limited.
 CS Energy operates Callide C on behalf of the JV.